InquisitiveAS/InquisitiveAS/README.md

 👯 I’m looking to collaborate on: AEC allied fields

-🔭 I'm currently investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧
+🔭 I'm currently independtly investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧

 🌱 I’m currently learning: Interdisciplinary Technology Stack!